Skip to main content

 1. Create an invoice

-Receiving a payment begins by creating an invoice.
+Receiving a payment for a specific amount begins by creating an invoice.
 You can create an invoice by using the issue invoice endpoint, and specifying the desired payment amount and currency to be received.
-You may also add an optional description and correlationId to the invoice.
-As a best practice, we recommend that you add a correlationId that is universally identifiable by you, and which can be used to correlate the invoice with any corresponding invoice tracking systems.
+You can also add an optional description and correlationId to the invoice.
+As a best practice, we recommend that you add a correlationId that is universally identifiable by you, and which can be used to correlate the invoice with any corresponding invoice tracking systems you have.
 The correlationId must be unique otherwise the invoice creation will fail.

 Below is an example request to create an invoice: